vin84git/Github-Work-Visualiser/README.md

 ./github.py
 ```

-You can add `--fancy` if you so wish
+You can add `--fancy` if you want box drawing characters :)